Community program

 The sanctuary belongs to everyone who cares for it.

-Villanueva, Bolívar · Sanctuary neighbors
+Villanueva, Bolívar · Neighbors of the sanctuary

-Conservation is neighborhood.
+Conservation is neighborliness.

 Purpose